UBC-MDS/canadacovidmetrics-r/README.md

 ## License

-`canadacovidmetricsR` was created by the Contributors.
-It is licensed under the terms of the MIT license.
+`canadacovidmetrics` was created by the Contributors.
+The dependant API from the COVID-19 Canada Open Data Working Group dataset project has adopted the [Creative Commons Attribution 4.0 International](https://creativecommons.org/licenses/by/4.0/) license, which allows freedom of two primary contributions:

+**Sharing** — copy and redistribute the material in any medium or format **Adapting** — remix, transform, and build upon the material for any purpose, even commercially.

+As contributors to this community, our package has adopted the same creative commons license, in order to enable anyone to share or adapt the Canada Covid Metrics package in R or Python subject to the license.